 Business NZ has published a book that looks at Balancing Work and Life from a business perspective.
-You can access the guide on the Business New Zealand website www.businessnz.org.nz
+You can access the guide on the Business New Zealand website.

-The Employment site of the Ministry of Business, Innovation and Employment www.employment..govt.nz also contains information on Work Life Balance.
+The Employment site of the Ministry of Business, Innovation and Employment also contains information on Work Life Balance.